Capital Market Theory

 • Beta measures systematic risk only (sensitivity to the market); the market portfolio's beta is 1.0 by definition.
 Portfolio beta = weighted average of asset betas.

-• Alpha is return above the CAPM-expected return: positive = manager added value, negative = destroyed value.
+• Alpha is actual return minus the CAPM-expected return: positive = manager added value, negative = destroyed value.

 • Standard deviation = total risk; beta = systematic risk only.